 A blend only of 75% Pinot Noir and 25% Chardonnay, with 10% vinified in barrel.
 All about orchard fruits and nuts, mixed in with marzipan.
 Ten years on the lees, so far more vinous and leesy, brioche and bakery!
 Long chalky finish.
 Only 4 g/l, so a high acid Extra Brut style.
 2007 is the current release.
 It takes time to open up in the glass and is a food wine.
 I imagine this is capable of developing in bottle for decades yet.

 Stockists include Uncorked, £59.99.

 Cuvée Nicolas – François Billecart Vintage 2002

 Named after the founder, first made in 1964, from 60% Pinot Noir and 40% Chardonnay.
 Grapes sourced only from Grand Cru vineyards.
 25% of the wine ferments in old barrels.
 Left on the lees for around eight years before release.
 5-6 g/l dosage.

 A light brassy gold.
-Nose of white fruits, specifically, Denis advised, the flower of Mirabelle, a small yellow French plum.
+The nose of white fruits, specifically, Denis advised the flower of Mirabelle, a small yellow French plum.
 Vinous flavours, dried fruits, toasted brioche, caramel and a soft buttery note before a nutty persistence.
 Truly beautiful.
 Don’t serve this too cold!